IBM/watson-assistant-multi-bot-agent/README.md

 - Check the logs.
 Because the conversation with the Travel Bot has not ended, subsequent messages are sent to the Weather Bot itself, without the intervention of the Agent Bot.
 ![AppLogs4](images/app_logs_4.png)
 - In the interface you are asked to enter time for the cab to arrive.
 Say `12 PM`.
 - Check the logs.
 Travel Bot responds with an answer.
-The the conversation with Travel Bot has ended.
+The conversation with Travel Bot has ended.
 - The above conversation flow can continue and the Agent Bot will redirect the messages to specific bots based on the intent of user query
 - Some of the basic messages as greetings and bye can be handled by Agent Bot itself.
 - In the interface type `Thank you.
 Bye`